-Circular saws are dangerous beasts but, handled carefully are easy to use.
+Circular saws or skill saws as they are sometimes known are dangerous beasts but, handled carefully they are easy to use.
 The most important thing is to check that the blade guard is in place and you have a guide to run the edge of the saw along.
 This will ensure your cut is dead straight and you will not waste timber.

 The depth of a circular saw blade can be altered by loosening the sole plate (the metal with slides along the timber you are cutting) and lowering it.
 This has the effect of raising the blade.
 Remember to tighten fully when the blade is set at the required depth.
 To obtain the best results the blade should be set approximately 6mm (quarter of an inch) deeper than the depth of the timber.

 How Powerful Does my Circular Saw Need to be?